isomerpages/moe-stmargaretsec/_announcements/Canteen Advertisement Notice.md

 <br>Only shortlisted applicants will be notified for an interview and are
 required to provide food sampling for the School Canteen Committee at the applicant’s own expense.
-Successful applicant will be expected to commence operation of the stall from 2 May 2024 or earlier.
+Successful applicant will be expected to commence operation of the stall from 24 June 2024 or earlier.
 Please contact the school’s Administration Manager, Ms Doreen Owyong at&nbsp;6466 4525&nbsp;for any clarifications.</p>
 <p><strong>How to get there</strong>
 <br><strong>Nearest MRT</strong>: Farrer Road MRT (CC20) – 3- minute walk
 from Exit B